 CEA levels are useful in assessing prognosis (with other factors), detecting recurrence (especially for disease that cannot be evaluated by other means) and monitoring treatment in people with colorectal cancer.
-CEA is particularly recommended for postoperative follow-up of patients with stage II and III colorectal cancer if further surgery or chemotherapy is an option.
+CEA is particularly recommended for postoperative follow-up of patients with colorectal cancer.

 CEA may be elevated in colorectal cancer, which is where it is most clinically useful.
 However, it may also be elevated in a wide variety of other malignant and benign conditions.